 W. Edward Chi

-W. Edward Chi, MA, (aka "Eddy") became interested in helping students learn as a part of his graduate economics training at the University of California, Irvine, where he worked as a teaching assistant and associate (2004-2007) in the School of Social Sciences.
-He stayed in California and worked as a part-time instructor (2008-2009) at Glendale Community College and Pasadena Community College before joining the Riverside Community College District as a full-time faculty member at Moreno Valley College where he now teaches introductory economics classes.
-Eddy's teaching has been heavily influenced and inspired by the growing community of educators working to improve student learning (many of whom are listed here on the SERC website).
-Most of what students do in Eddy's classes comes from their books, workshops, websites, and countless other contributions.
-He continues to learn from this community and hopes to give back to it in the future.
+Background InformationW.
+Edward Chi is a former Associate Professor of Economics at Moreno Valley College in the Riverside Community College District in California.
+He became interested in helping students learn as a part of his graduate economics training at the University of California, Irvine, where he worked as a teaching assistant and teaching associate (2004-2007) in the School of Social Sciences.
+He subsequently was a part-time instructor (2008-2009) at Glendale Community College and Pasadena Community College before his full-time position at Moreno Valley College.
+Edward's teaching has been influenced by the community of educators working to improve student learning in economics (many of whom are listed here on the SERC website).
+Currently, Edward is a Ph.D. candidate in the Urban Education Policy program in the Rossier School of Education at the University of Southern California.